-These are a selection of rather older galleries that have not yet been updated, but why miss out on them completely just because they are not quite as shiny as the new ones?
+These are a selection of rather older galleries that have not yet been updated, but why miss out on them completely just because they are not

 Use your back button to return from whence you came or the links on the page to go elsewhere.